apache/nuttx/configs/eagle100/README.txt

     the page called "Firmware Update".
 That page includes instructions on how to download code to the Eagle-100.

+  - After you burn the first program, you lose this application.
+Then you will probably be better off connected directly to the Eagle-100 board or through a switch (The router caused problems for me during downloads).

+  Using the Ethernet Bootloader:

   - You will need the "LM Flash Programmer application".
 You can get that program from the Luminary web site.
 There is a link on the LM3S6918 page.

   - Is there any documentation for using the bootloader?
 Yes and No:  There is an application note covering the bootloader on the Luminary site, but it is not very informative.
+The Eagle100 User's Manual has the best information.

   - Are there any special things I have to do in my code, other than setting the origin to 0x0000:2000 (APP_START_ADDRESS)?
-No.  The bootload assumes that you have a vector table at that address .
+No.  The bootloader assumes that you have a vector table at that address .
 The bootloader does the following each time it boots (after you have downloaded the first valid application):